 Floodplain flow solvers

 The simplest method employed to move water between cells is via the “routing” solver.
 If implemented it is applied only to cells containing either very shallow water (<1 mm as default or user defined) or where water slopes are very high (>1 in 10 or user defined).
 It replaces the shallow water equations in cells with water depths below or water slopes above a user defined threshold.
 Water flows with a fixed flow velocity from the specified cell into whichever neighbouring cell has the lowest elevation (assuming it is lower than the current cell) as determined by an pre-calculated flow direction map that is generated automatically.
-This solver has the effect of reducing model runtime and allowing water to flow over terrain discontinuities (such as off building roofs) without destabilising the solution.
+This solver reduces model runtime and allows water to flow over terrain discontinuities (such as off building roofs) without destabilising the solution.
 For deeper, low gradient flows the acceleration model scheme is used for the flow calculation.

 The least complex solver based on the shallow water equations is referred to as the “flow limited” model.
 This uses an approximation of the diffusion wave equations based on the Manning’s equation.
 It calculates flow between cells during a time step as a function of the free surface and bed gradients (the water slope) and the friction slope.
 Both local and convective acceleration terms are assumed negligible.
 This solver employs a user defined time step which is of fixed duration for the whole simulation.
 However, unless this time step is very small it may be long enough for all the water to drain from one cell to the next over a single time step, leading to flow in the opposite direction during the next time step and model instability.
 To overcome this problem a “flow limiter” was introduced setting a limit on the volume of water allowed to flow between cells during a single time step, as a function of flow depth, grid size and time step.
 This fixed time step, flux-limited scheme is rarely used due to its poor accuracy.